Sustainability | Governance | Supply Chain ManagementSustainable Procurement

 Green procurement

-In order to promote green procurement aimed at the priority purchase of products that contribute to reducing the environmental load and fulfill social responsibility, TDK has been implementing Green procurement, and each group company has been taking their own appropriate measures.
-In April 1999, TDK established the TDK Green Procurement Standards.
-These standards are revised as necessary to take account of laws and regulations in Japan and other countries, changes in social requirements, and other factors.
+In order to promote green procurement aimed at prioritizing purchase of products that contribute to reducing the burden on the environmental and that fulfill social responsibility.
+TDK’s Green Procurement Standards are revised as necessary to take account of laws and regulations in Japan and other countries, changes in social requirements, and other factors.
 They can be viewed on the TDK website.
+In December 2024, we revised the annexes to the Standards, adding a number of new substances, including DP and UV-328, to the list of prohibited substances.

 TDK’s procurement master provides links to data consistent with TDK’s green procurement standards, firmly controls the content of prohibited substances and chemical substances requiring content management, and discloses and provides information as necessary.